ggharibian/Clique/README.md

 `git clone https://github.com/ggharibian/Clique`

-'cd Clique` where Clique is the folder git cloned into
+`cd Clique` where Clique is the folder git cloned into

 From here, we can run: